cssu/first-year-guide/README.md

 Before the pandemic this was a question with no definitive answer.
 Technically, you didn't need one, since you have 24-hour access to the Bahen labs, and can write all of your assignments there.
 But since COVID-19 has resulted in classes being online (or with limited in-person sessions) for the most part you will need access to a computer.
 It's recommended that you should get a laptop, since you probably don’t want be stuck in the labs all the time and you can use it when you get on campus.
 You don’t need the most advanced system in the market, and you should get something that fits your needs and budget.
 The university has provide a list of minimum and recommended specs for doing remote learning [here](https://www.viceprovoststudents.utoronto.ca/covid-19/tech-requirements-online-learning/) which also include having a webcam available.
 If you are attending classes from outside of Canada the site also provides important information about VPN access if necessary.

-**_ProTip_**: You get free software/benefits from UofT for being a student like Amazon Prime 6 Month Trial and reduced Prime, free movie streaming (in SD) [here click on criterion or Audio Cine Films which contain a lot of recent films](https://mediacommons.library.utoronto.ca/streaming-video). **Free** MS Office [instructions here](https://onesearch.library.utoronto.ca/ic-faq-categories/office-365-proplus), Windows 10 Education aka Windows 10 Pro for students [register here](https://uoft.onthehub.com/WebStore/Security/Signin.aspx?rurl=%2fWebStore%2fOfferingDetails.aspx%3fo%3d499fe89c-cb3a-e511-940f-b8ca3a5db7a1).
+**_ProTip_**: You get free software/benefits from UofT for being a student like Amazon Prime 6 Month Trial and reduced Prime, free movie streaming [here click on criterion or Audio Cine Films which contain a lot of recent films](https://mediacommons.library.utoronto.ca/streaming-video). **Free** MS Office [instructions here](https://onesearch.library.utoronto.ca/ic-faq-categories/office-365-proplus), and lots of other free things (Hackathons and Career Fairs are great places to pick up and obtain lots of interesting trinkets).

 #### Online Learning